San Luis Obispo County reports first coronavirus death

 A man in his 80s who tested positive for the coronavirus died in a San Luis Obispo hospital on Saturday, the county’s first death related to the pandemic.

-For more than a week, the man had been in the intensive care unit on a ventilator.
+For more than a week, the North County man had been in the intensive care unit on a ventilator.
 He had a history of other illnesses and underlying conditions.

 There are currently 93 confirmed cases of coronavirus in San Luis Obispo County, with 65 individuals having recovered and one death.
 Of those still suffering from the virus, there are five people in the hospital — with three in intensive care, and 22 recuperating at home.